gbowne1/ProgrammerNotes/WebDevelopment/css.md

 These @ rules provide additional functionality and flexibility to CSS, allowing you to define custom fonts, create animations, apply styles conditionally, and specify the style of printed pages

+When using @media queries, both min-width and max-width are important, but their usage depends on the specific design approach.

+Use min-width when following a "mobile-first" approach, where the default styles are for mobile and then enhanced for larger screens.
+This means the styles will be applied when the viewport width is equal to or greater than the specified width.

+Use max-width when following a "desktop-first" approach, where the default styles are for larger screens and then adjusted for smaller screens.
+This means the styles will be applied when the viewport width is equal to or less than the specified width

+For example, to apply styles when the viewport width is less than or equal to 600px, you would use @media (max-width: 600px) { ... }
+Both min-width and max-width are essential for creating responsive designs that adapt to various screen sizes and devices2 The choice between min-width and max-width depends on the specific design strategy, such as mobile-first or desktop-first, and the behavior you want to achieve for different screen sizes.

+In short, min-width is suitable for applying styles as the viewport width increases, following a mobile-first approach.
+On the other hand, max-width is used for applying styles as the viewport width decreases, following a desktop-first approach

 ## Advanced CSS

 To use the :root pseudo-class in CSS, you can define global CSS variables and apply styles to the root element of the document.
 Here's a brief overview of how to use it: